 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 The importance of adequate coaching of students is recognized.
-There is no organized mentors hip for students
+There is no organized mentors hip for students.

-The Council of the Faculty of medicine reintroduce mentorship in the academic 2011/12 year..
 It should be think about introducing mentorship in the future.

-Recommendations for improvement:

-No recommendations

 Indicator 4.7 Information, Consultation and Complaint System